Tibbs39/WEB322-assignment5/README.md

-# WEB322 - Assignment 4
+# WEB322 - Assignment 5

 This webapp was uploaded to heroku and can be viewed here: [https://serene-sands-79834.herokuapp.com/](https://serene-sands-79834.herokuapp.com/)

-In this assignment we implemented Handlebars to our HTML pages.
-This allows for dynamic rendering of HTML.
+In this assignment attached a database to our app, using sequelize.js and PostgreSQL.
-All queries now render HTML instead of returning stringified JSON.
-All pages were updated to use Handlebars.
+All queries make calls to the tables in PostgreSQL to make any CRUD operations.

 The following queries are available:
 ```